adr1enbe4udou1n/laravel-boilerplate/README.md

 ### Compiling assets with Webpack

 1. Install dependencies with `yarn`
-2. Launch `yarn watch` for compiling assets and start browsersync
+2. Launch `yarn dev` for compiling assets and start dev-server with HMR enabled

+> N1 : Use `yarn watch` if you prefer old school auto-building without HMR
-> Note : If assets modified, don't forget to launch `yarn prod` before deploy on each production environment.
+> N2 : If assets modified, don't forget to launch `yarn prod` before deploy on each production environment.

 ### Permissions definitions